 This remote little sandy beach acted as the primary take off point in Laos for spotting the critically endangered Irrawaddy dolphin.
 With only seven Irrawaddy dolphins left in Laos, they are verging on extinction and even despite the species being fully protected, the numbers have continued to decline.
 Locals don’t know why but it’s thought it is related to polluted waters and loss of habitat.

 We walked for a bit and cooled off in the shade under a nearby shop’s canopy.
 The shop owner wasn’t interested in selling me a drink or food, rather he just wanted to show me his adorable son sleeping in a nearby hammock.
-Various stuffed animals held the boy in place, and his mother slept in a hammock next to his.
+Various stuffed animals held the boy in place, and his mother slept in one of those conservatory chairs next to his hammock.

 “He’s beautiful, isn’t he?” the man asked, stared at his son with admiring eyes, and then rearranged the baby’s arms to make him more comfortable.